Undefeated college football teams in 2021 - ExBulletin

 SMU could be Cincinnati’s top contender in the AAC as the two are the only undefeated teams left in the conference.
 The Mustangs have scored at least 31 points in every game so far.
 SMU came by Tulane, 55-26, in its most recent win.

-The Aztecs keep opponents at 16 points per game.
+The Aztecs keep opponents just under 16 points per game.
 Two of San Diego’s six victories came against Pac-12 opponents Arizona and Utah.
-San Diego State had an exciting but menacing matchup in its last win against San Jose State.
-The Aztecs won 19-13 in 2OT.
+In its most recent win, San Diego State battled a late Air Force rally to win 20-14.

 The Roadrunners opened their season with a road win over Illinois and in Week 4 they beat Memphis on the road.
-UTSA had another narrow win to make it 6-0 and continued to beat Western Kentucky 52-46 on the road.
+UTSA had another narrow win to make it 6-0 and continued to beat Western Kentucky 52-46.
 UTSA allowed 670 yards but came up late with the big interception to take the win.
-UTSA then sent Rice, 45-0.
+UTSA then sent Rice and Louisiana Tech, 45-0 and 45-16, respectively.

 Sources